yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Action – It’s an object that describes what happened.
 > - Reducer –  It is a place to determine how the state will change.
 > - Store – State/ Object tree of the entire application is saved in the Store.
-> - View – Simply displays the data provided by the Store.
 <br/><br/>

 10.3 Show How The Data Flows Through Redux ?